SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 Fluttershy had almost fallen asleep like this, but Applejack needed her.

-She pulled Fluttershy's hand to her chest, holding it tight as tears escape her eyes.
+She pulled Fluttershy's hand to her chest, holding it tight as tears escaped her eyes.

-Fluttershy is jolted back to the situation and tried to stay calm.
+Fluttershy was jolted back to the situation and tried to stay calm.
 "Applejack, what's wrong?"

 "Don't…"

-"don't what, Applejack?"
+"Don't what, Applejack?"

 "Leave… me…"